Tongue-tie assessment and division services

 - A feeding plan will be agreed with you to manage any ongoing feeding issues and get feeding back on track.

-- You will stay in the clinic until any bleeding has settled.
+- I will stay with you until any bleeding has settled.

-Bury St Edmunds – The Self Centre, 4 Kempson Way, Bury St Edmunds, IP32 7AR.
-Free parking outside the centre or on the road behind. http://www.the-self-centre.co.uk/
+Bury St Edmunds - The Self Centre, 4 Kempson Way, Bury St Edmunds, IP32 7AR.
+Free parking outside clinic and on road.

 If you have used my tongue-tie division service I'd love to receive your feedback.
 Click here to take survey